ruslanmv/Medical-Chatbot-with-Langchain-with-a-Custom-LLM/README.md

 * A button to trigger the generation of a response.
 * Another text box to display the response from the chatbot.

-By clicking the button, users initiate the `chat_v1` function, which interacts with the Langchain model and displays the generated response.
+By clicking the button, users initiate the `chat` function, which interacts with the Langchain model and displays the generated response.
 Finally, the Gradio interface is launched, making the medical chatbot accessible through a web browser.

 ## Conclusion